[Editor’s note: John Garland, working with Jisc on the Single Sign On project, shares how the idea came about, and reports progress]

 Fast forward 2 years and we now have 10 libraries and over 600,000 users in England using SSO.
 It took us longer than we thought but we’ve made some huge steps forward.
 Specifically:

-- Collaboration - Working with publishers and ALL the UK’s Library Management System companies to get them to agree to develop their side of things for no charge.
+- Collaboration - Working with publishers and ALL the UK’s LMS companies to get them to agree to develop their side of things for no charge

 - The technology works! - We use other services like Google and twitter and facebook to log us into multiple websites but it’s great when you can sign in to your eResources and your library catalogue to reserve or renew books with just one login!